-- Samsung sold 3 million units of the Galaxy S2 in just 55 days after it launched.
+- Samsung sold 3 million units of the Galaxy S2 in its first 55 days.

-- There were variants of the S2 that featured a Qualcomm chipset, making them the first Galaxy S phones to have one.
+- There were variants of the S2 that featured a Qualcomm chipset.
+This makes them the first Galaxy S phones to have one.

-- In the third quarter of 2011, Samsung overtook Apple in smartphone sales for the first time, claiming 23.8% of the market (Apple had 14.6% during the same period).
+- In the third quarter of 2011, Samsung overtook Apple in smartphone sales for the first time.
+Samsung claimed 23.8% of the market (Apple had 14.6% during the same period).